MicrosoftDocs/windows-itpro-docs/windows/manage/manage-cortana-in-enterprise.md

 -   Windows 10
 -   Windows 10 Mobile

-> [!NOTE]
-> Learn more about what features and functionality are supported in each Windows edition at [Compare Windows 10 Editions](https://www.microsoft.com/en-us/WindowsForBusiness/Compare).
+>Learn more about what features and functionality are supported in each Windows edition at [Compare Windows 10 Editions](https://www.microsoft.com/en-us/WindowsForBusiness/Compare).

 The world’s first personal digital assistant helps users get things done, even at work.
 Cortana includes powerful configuration options specifically to optimize for unique small to medium-sized business and enterprise environments.